 Do I still need an Exceptional Entry Permit or Re-entry Permit?

-If you have not been to Qatar since August 2019, you still need an EEP.
+Yes, you still need an EEP.
 Please send Omar Al-Swadi your confirmed flight ticket and he will apply for an entry permit for you.
-If you left Qatar in December 2020 and plan to come back, you can download a re-entry permit after you leave Qatar.
 You must log into this portal and print the entry permit.
-If you have any issues, please email Omar Al-Swadi at firstname.lastname@example.org for assistance.
+If you have any issues, please email Omar Al-Swadi at email@example.com for assistance.

 If I am unable for logistical reasons to arrive in Qatar, is it possible for me to come mid-semester?